Planning and Zoning

 Finding and Submitting Permits

 While professional developers and contractors are usually familiar with these forms, we’re here to answer questions.
-If you are a do-it-yourselfer, be sure to thoroughly review our permit information packet and download the documents relevant to your project.
+If you are a do-it-yourselfer, be sure to thoroughly review our General Instructions for Permit Applications information packet and download the documents relevant to your project.
 If you still have questions, our staff will help you.

 The Department of Planning and Zoning, working with our Emergency Management Coordinators, bring together federal, state, county, and local resources to property owners.

 Upper Makefield can guide you through Federal Emergency Management Association (FEMA) regulations and Flood Insurance options that may help you prepare for flooding emergencies.